Fantasy and furs draw Milan fashion week to positive end

 “The (CNMI) is making an enormous effort to ensure the Made in Italy brand is valued,” Angiolini said.
 “We have so many companies that produce amazing things, such craftsmanship.”

-Salvatore Ferragamo creative director Massimiliano Giornetti said the “clinical” white setting for his show was chosen to emphasise the expertise behind the pieces.
+Salvatore Ferragamo creative director Massimiliano Giornetti said the “clinical” white setting for his show was chosen to emphasize the expertise behind the pieces.

 “The artisanal workmanship behind the collection is the focus,” Giornetti said.
 He said the fusion of different furs like beaver and fox created “a fantastic animal”.